dynarithmic/Twainsave/README.md

 The `twainsave.exe` and `twainsave64.exe` files are convenience copies of the main executable and exist to preserve compatibility with existing documentation and command-line examples.

+### Running TwainSave after building

+Please note that you should always run TwainSave using the version of `dtwain32u.dll` or `dtwain64u.dll` that exists in the original TwainSave `binaries` .zip files.
+The reason is that these versions of the DTWAIN DLL may not match the current released versions of the DTWAIN library.

+As a visual guide, when building TwainSave, diagnostic messages will be outputted to the console as to the version of DTWAIN that TwainSave will be using.
+For example:

+`Compiling using DTWAIN Version 5.9.3 Build 002 (Release)`

+or messages similar to this will appear when rebuilding TwainSave.

 ### Troubleshooting

 #### Boost download fails